 Tips for Effective Exams and Assignments

-When preparing midterms and finals, consider these helpful tips for designing online exams that are both effective and secure.
+When preparing for midterms and finals, consider these helpful tips for designing online exams that are both effective and secure.
 And when grading, consider the following tools and suggestions to help provide meaningful feedback to students:

 - Whether creating a quiz or an assignment, use Canvas SpeedGrader to provide feedback.
 Audio or video feedback can support a deeper connection between students and instructors, and the Canvas Grade Book feature provides an additional comment area for students to continue the conversation after receiving feedback.